About Focus Areas Widgets

 - Low Impact: There is not a clear pattern of responses.
 Some respondents may give a good overall score and rate an area highly while other respondents may rate the same area poorly but still give a good overall score.

 Impact is an r-value, which measures the correlation coefficient between each item in the table and a chosen outcome metric.
-Impact calculates the score for the category first, and then a correlation calculation is performed against that score using the standard Pearson Correlation.
+Impact calculates the score for the category first, and then a correlation calculation is performed against that score using the chosen analysis method.

 The size of the impact is based on the absolute value of the correlation.
 For example, a strong negative correlation is still a strong correlation and thus a strong driver of your engagement outcome.